Meoji/Discord-Bots/README.md

 - [x] Activity Ranking And Moderation Monitoring.

-- [x] Logging.
+- [x] Activity And Content Logging.

-- [x] Mass Ban People With Matching Names, Specific Phrases, Or Is Muted.
+- [x] Mass Ban People With Matching Names, Specific Phrases, Or With "Muted" Role Applied.

-- [x] Anti-Admin Abuse, And Admin Performance Monitoring.
+- [x] Anti-Admin Abuse, Undo Past Actions, And Admin Performance Monitoring.

 *[More Information About This Bot Here.](https://google.com)*